 “It’s not down in any map; true places never are. ” Herman Melville

-Right now I am reading an autobiography/spiritual quest called “Comedy Sex God” by comedian Pete Holmes.
+Right now I am reading a memoir/spiritual quest called “Comedy Sex God” by comedian Pete Holmes.
 In it he introduces a character by the name of Duncan whose words strike me about some people.
-He calls them “vampires”.
+He calls them vampires.
 The vampires he warns will keep you “stuck in the harbors of sorrow.”
 Abby was no vampire.
 Abby didn’t “drain life from people, (she) infused them, resuscitating their awe and brought color back to their cheeks.”
 She was the most generous human I have ever known, generous to every person she was involved with, not just with me.
 Generous to a fault it could be said.
-But the fault harmed the giver over time, not the receiver.
-Ironically the cause of her death was cardiomyopathy, a complication from her long history of Lyme disease.
-In other words…. an enlarged heart.
+But the fault over time harmed the giver not the receiver.
+Ironically the cause of her death was cardiomyopathy, a complication suspected from her long history of unchecked Lyme Disease and possibly in addition, I wondered, from her lifelong tobacco addiction.
+In other words, she died from an enlarged heart.

 Peperoni al Forno Conditi

 Ingredients: 2 to 3 slices stale white peasant bread, 3 red bell peppers, 3 yellow bell peppers, 1/4 cup oil cured black olives pitted and chopped, 3 anchovy fillets finely chopped, 1/4 cup salt cured capers drained and rinsed, 1 cup minced flat leaf parsley, 4 tablespoons olive oil, flaky salt such as Maldon